 This will all change for disposals of UK residential property after 6th April 2020 (the date of disposal is normally deemed to be the date of exchange).
 For these disposals, they must be reported to HM Revenue and Customs and the Capital Gains Tax paid within 30 days of the date of completion via the Capital Gains Tax on UK residential property service.

-There is an exemption for the disposals where there is not tax to pay.
-Typically, these include properties that are covered by the main residence exemption; gains with the individual’s capital gains exemption or where there are losses from earlier capital disposals that reduce the gain below the exemption.
+There is an exemption for the disposals where there is no tax to pay.
+Typically, these include properties that are covered by the main residence exemption; gains within the individual’s capital gains exemption or where there are losses from earlier capital disposals that reduce the gain below the exemption.

 It is therefore vital to start collating information to compute the gain as soon as a disposal is anticipated.
 In some cases, a disposal may require professional valuations to be obtained.

 There are penalties for late filing of the information and payment of the Capital Gains Tax which follow the same rules as for self-assessment.